Ready to find the perfect college degree?

 - personal events that range from parties to professional conferences

 However, qualifying for this role requires education, training, and other skills.
 Below we’ve detailed the role of a meeting and event planner, as well as the best degree path to help you become successful in this field.

-The Role of an Event Planner
+The Role of a Meeting and Event Planner

-- Establishing the date, time and location of the event
+- Establishing the date, time, and location of the event

 - Organizing equipment and activities